The best way to land your next great-fit gig is through networking – social networking and real-life (in-person)

 3 Ways to Make Social Networking Count

-In a Harvard Business Review article, Dorie Clark suggests these 3 powerful ways to connect online, beyond LinkedIn.
+In a Harvard Business Review article, Dorie Clark suggested these 3 powerful ways to connect online, beyond LinkedIn.
 I’ve adjusted these to focus specifically on job search networking:

 1. Master a proactive outreach.

 Don’t waste too much time on aimless social media blasts.
 Narrow your efforts to people who work at the companies or organizations you’re targeting.

 “Pick 5-10 people.
 Follow them on social media, and take note of which channels they seem to use most regularly.
 Look for opportunities to engage with that person, retweeting their posts with your own audience, answering a question they may ask, or sharing a thoughtful response to one of their updates.”